'Thanks for the chaos': Madrid returns to lockdown

-The new restrictions, to start at 10 pm (2000 GMT), were not as strict as the previous lockdown from March, when people were barred from leaving their homes.
+The new restrictions, to start at 10 pm (2000 GMT), are not as strict as the previous lockdown from March, when people were barred from leaving their homes.
+However, authorities advised residents not to move around unless absolutely necessary.

-Still, residents were anxious and exasperated at the political wrangling between central and regional government.
+“Madrilenos” were exasperated at political wrangling between the central and regional governments, and anxious about whether the measures would work.

 “We have been eight months with masks and without nightclubs and parties, and there is still contagion.
 Then what kind of impact will these restrictions make?,” said Sonny van den Holstein, owner of Sanissimo restaurant.

-“People are confused, they hesitate to go out,” he said, just as a customer called to cancel a reservation for Saturday.
-“Another cancellation - because they are in fear.”
+“People are confused, they hesitate to go out ... they are in fear,” he said, as a customer called to cancel a reservation.

 The conservative-led Madrid area authority reluctantly complied with the order from the Socialist-led central government to ban travel except for school, work, health or shopping.

-Famous for its late-night carousing and usually lively tourist flow, Madrid is also seeing a curfew for bars and restaurants moved to 11 p.m. from 1 a.m.
-Restaurants, gyms and shops are having capacity cut by half.
+Famous for its late-night carousing and usually lively tourist flow, Madrid’s bars and restaurants must close at 11 p.m. instead of a previous 1 a.m curfew, while restaurants, gyms and shops are having capacity cut by half.

+Gatherings of more than six people remain banned indoors and outdoors, but parks and playgrounds can this time stay open.

 LEGAL CHALLENGE

-“We are obliged to start this from today,” senior Madrid regional official Enrique Lopez told a news conference, apologising to Madrid residents for uncertainty of past days while blaming the central government.

-The measure widens a confinement already in place in poorer parts of the city with high infection rates.
+The measures widen a confinement already in place in poorer parts of the city with high infection rates.

-Various others of Europe’s busiest cities have tightened measures in past days, including limiting numbers in restaurants and making face masks compulsory in more place, to counter the resurgence of coronavirus cases.
+Other busy European cities have tightened measures in recent days, including limiting numbers in restaurants and making face masks compulsory in more places.

 But none have gone as far as Madrid.

-Madrid region head Isabel Diaz Ayuso opposes the restrictions and has launched a legal appeal.
-She is worried about economic damage and accuses the central government of exceeding its prerogatives by ordering the measures.
+Conservative regional head Isabel Diaz Ayuso has launched a legal challenge, fearing economic damage and accusing central government of exceeding its mandate by ordering the measures.

 With Madrid’s international airport Barajas staying open, Diaz Ayuso tweeted her anger at the prime minister: “From tomorrow one will be able to get to Madrid from Berlin but not from Parla.
 Thanks for the chaos, Pedro Sanchez.”